ExpandoPakistan/simple-peer-legacy/README.md

 #### Note for react-native-webrtc users.

-If you already had simple-peer installed and are going to use this one, then after installing remember to clean packager cache by restarting your metro bundler with ```react-native start --reset-cache```
+If you already had simple-peer installed and are going to use this one, then after installing remember to clean packager cache by restarting your metro bundler with ```react-native start --reset-cache```, else you might just like me be getting a can't find 'addTrack' error.

 #### Deviations from simple-peer